 Accounts: CS vs. WWU

 The Department of Computer Science manages its own computer labs.
 CS Support is responsible for deploying, configuring, and managing the computers in these labs.
-This way, we can utilize software, configurations, and operating systems (like Linux) that aren't included in the general university computer labs for the purposed of the specific requirements of the curriculum in the department.
+This way, we can utilize software, configurations, and operating systems (like Linux) that are not included in the general university computer labs for the purposed of the specific requirements of the curriculum in the department.

 As a result, computer science students are given their own separate computer science department accounts.
 These accounts will use the same username as your general student account, but the password is managed separately.
 If you try to log into your CS account from a university computer, it will not work.
 It is important to remember that a file stored on your computer science account will not be available to you if you log into a computer in a general university computer lab.
 And vice versa: you will not be able to access your general student account storage from one of our lab computers.